robenkleene/design-references/cinema-4d/cinema-4d-asset-browser.md

 ### Adding Assets

 - To add assets to a database, just drag the assets to the `Databases` panel (you'll be prompted for which database to add them to, and for setting metadata)
+- After dragging the asset to the database, it seems to also require right-clicking it and choosing `Copy to Database...` to actually save the material to the database

 ### Searching